elyra-ai/elyra/docs/source/user_guide/pipeline-components.md

     Example: A URL component catalog that is configured using the `http://myserver:myport/mypath/my_component.yaml` URL makes the `my_component.yaml` component file available to Elyra.

+Refer to section [Built-in catalog connector reference](#built-in-catalog-connector-reference) for details about these connectors.

 You can add support for other component catalogs by installing a connector from the [catalog connector marketplace](https://github.com/elyra-ai/examples/tree/master/component-catalog-connectors/marketplace.md) or by [implementing your own catalog connector](https://github.com/elyra-ai/examples/tree/master/component-catalog-connectors).

 #### Example custom components